rhemlock7/portfolio-project-website/README.md

 ### How To Navigate This Site
 Click the links in the navigation bar to be taken to a specific section of this site.

+### Active Projects
+Click on the "Horiseon Refactoring" project to be taken to the actively deployed project site.

 ## Screenshot Of Deployed Website
 ![Deployed Portfolio Website](<./assets/Screen Shot 2023-11-20 at 7.59.18 AM.png>)